 Charleston County region Human Services Commission assistance programs.

-The entire Charleston South Carolina region, and nearby counties such as Berkeley, and Dorchester, are supported by the Charleston County Human Services Commission.
+The Charleston County South Carolina region, and nearby counties such as Berkeley, and Dorchester, are supported by the Charleston County Human Services Commission.
+Receive help with utility bills from Project Share and LIHEAP, food, help for paying rent and water bills, free government grants, and other low income assistance programs.
 The non-profit also serves as the community action agency and addresses a number of basic needs.
-Receive help with utility bills from Project Share and LIHEAP, food, help for paying rent and water bills, and other low income assistance programs.

 One program for energy bills is LIHEAP ECIP.
 This is a crisis program intended to prevent a disconnection of power.
 For those that qualify, more than likely a credit will be placed on their utility account to their existing bill.

 The program is funded from the federal government and provides assistance to thousands of South Carolina households annually.
 When funding is allotted to the program, LIHEAP provides assistance in three categories, which include.

 - Crisis Energy Assistance, or ECIP, provides financial assistance to qualified very low income households.
 They will gain help in resolving an emergency situation, such as those facing disconnection of services or that have received a final notice.
 Eligible participants may receive a credit on their account.
 More on South Carolina LIHEAP.

 - The Regular Energy Bill Assistance in Charleston South Carolina was designed to assist eligible participants with the increasing cost of paying for their monthly utility bill.
 Sometimes a grant will be applied to their account once per year.
 Priority from the Human Services Commission and government is for families with children, the disabled, or seniors.